Why You Feel Stuck Even When Life Is Safe

 Your nervous system has to experience safety, not just understand it.

-When this happens even good things can feel unsafe.
+When this happens, even good things can feel unsafe.

 When a nervous system starts to feel safe again, this is what changes: